 Here’s some of the world’s most famous logos and the thoughts and feelings they are considered to evoke through their colour.

 What about cultural influence or personal experience?

 Despite the general rule of thumb for how certain colours make people feel, many argue that cultural influence and personal experience can actually have contrasting effects on the impact of colour on a person.
 Using certain colours in marketing to an international audience, for example, could portray a different message and also needs to be considered within design.

-In China, for instance, red has very positive connotations and symbolises good luck as opposed to perhaps the idea of danger it denotes to many.
+In China, red has very positive connotations and symbolises good luck as opposed to perhaps the idea of danger.

 Individual interpretations can also vary emotional responses.
 Nostalgia surrounding the colour of a favourite toy from their childhood, for example, can make someone feel differently to a colour than generally assumed.

 So, there is a bit of a grey area? (pun intended)

 Okay, so there isn’t really a ‘black and white’ (another intended pun) definition for the colour you should choose in your branding due to a variety of personal and influential factors.
 We do know, however, that it does influence people.